top of page

 What if none of these methods work for me?

-That’s not a problem at all, you can accumulate your food and garden waste and give it to a neighbour or someone near you who is already composting through Share Waste.
+That’s not a problem at all, you can accumulate your food and garden waste and look for a community composting hub or community garden near you.

 Alternatively, you can utilise the FOGO bin which accepts food waste in addition to garden waste if it’s available in your council, and if it’s not, make sure to contact your council regarding the timeframe for rollout in your area to let them know you’re interested.